Jossa (Sinn): Watershed

 The Jossa and its tributaries drain an area of around 146.7 square kilometres.
 It marks the border of the area that drains to the east towards the Sinn.
 To the west and north lies the Kinzig watershed.

 Natural history

 Beavers have been successfully reintroduced since 1987/88 in the Jossa and Sinn valleys.
-From an original population of 18 beavers (from the Elbe river), their numbers have recently grown to more than 200.
+From an original population of 18 beavers (from the Elbe river), their numbers had grown to more than 200 towards the end of the first decade in the 21st century.